aditya-1123/first_repository/README.md

 # first_repository
-This is mu first repository
+This is my first repository